-The purpose of this rule is to provide the Product Owner with the opportunity of bringing an updated, improved software product to market every 1-4 weeks, or more frequent.
+The purpose of this rule of Scrum is to provide the Product Owner with the opportunity of bringing an updated, improved version of product to market every 1-4 weeks, or more frequent.
 It is how Scrum implements the first principle of Agile software development:

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software. (source: Principles of Agile Software Development)

-Replacing the past wording of ‚shippable‘ by ‚releasable‘ reduced the room to avoid the rigor of releasing frequently, the avoidance that abates the benefits and agility needed.
-The Scrum Guide adds the prefix ‚potentially’, to clarify that Scrum does not say every Increment must be released.
+Replacing the past wording of ‚shippable‘ by ‚releasable‘ reduced the room to avoid the rigor of releasing to the market frequently, but just shipping an Increment within the organization, the avoidance that abates the benefits and agility needed.
+The Scrum Guide adds the prefix ‚potentially’, to clarify that Scrum does not say that every Increment must be released.
 I prefer to leave this prefix out, because ‚releasable‘ in itself is clear enough.
 Otherwise “Released” would be required as the Increment’s state by the end of the Sprint.

 Scrum lays the actual release decision with the Product Owner, as the representative of all (i.e. internal and external) stakeholders.
-The Product Owner’s decision is not limited by technical or engineering aspects.
+The Product Owner’s decision is not to be limited by technical or engineering aspects.
 The product Increment is useable.
-If released it does not break.
-This is the accountability of the Development Team.
+If released, it does not break.
+That is the accountability of the Development Team.
 The Product Owner is accountable for assessing whether the Increment is functionally useful.